Start with the player's current mouthpiece and map from there.

 | Wants to try Monette with least adjustment | B6 S1 (Classic) | More forgiving than Prana.
 Still feels closer to conventional gear. |

-Unity is the best starting point for most players.
-It was specifically engineered for non-Monette instruments.
+Unity = best starting point for most players.
+It was specifically engineered for players on non-Monette instruments.

 Bach Size → Monette Family

-If you're coming from a Bach size, start here:
+If a player gives you their Bach size, start here:

 | Bach size | Monette family | Notes |